CSB-book/CSB/r/installation/install.md

 Visit the RStudio download page [here](https://www.rstudio.com/products/rstudio/download/#download) and select the link that corresponds to your operating system.
-Double click the downloaded file to start the installation wizzard and accept all default setings.
+Double click the downloaded file to start the installation wizard and accept all default setings.